pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 When you see `Running`, `Control + C` and proceed to launch a TiDB cluster!

-## Deploy your first TiDB Cluster
+## Deploy your first TiDB cluster

 Now with a single command we can bring-up a full TiDB cluster:

 	helm install ./charts/tidb-cluster -n tidb --namespace=tidb --set pd.storageClassName=pd-ssd,tikv.storageClassName=pd-ssd

 It will take a few minutes to launch.
 You can monitor the progress with:

 	watch kubectl get pods --namespace tidb -o wide

+The TiDB cluster includes 2 TiDB pods, 3 TiKV pods, and 3 PD pods.
 When you see all pods `Running`, it's time to `Control + C` and proceed forward!

-## Connecting to TiDB
+## Connect to TiDB

 There can be a small delay between the pod being up and running, and the service being available.
 You can watch list services available with:

 	watch "kubectl get svc -n tidb"

 When you see `demo-tidb` appear, you can `Control + C`.
 The service is ready to connect to!

 You can connect to the clustered service within the Kubernetes cluster:

 	kubectl run -n tidb mysql-client --rm -i --tty --image mysql -- mysql -P 4000 -u root -h $(kubectl get svc demo-tidb -n tidb --output json | jq -r '.spec.clusterIP')

+Congratulations, you are now up and running with a distributed TiDB database compatible with MySQL!

+If you like, you can check your connection to TiDB:

+	select tidb_version();

-You can also establish a tunnel between an individual pod and your Cloud Shell.
-This is recommended only for debugging purposes since the tunnel will not automatically be transferred if `demo-tidb-0` fails, or your Cloud Shell restarts.
+In addition to connecting to TiDB within the Kubernetes cluster, you can also establish a tunnel between an individual pod and your Cloud Shell.
+This is recommended only for debugging purposes, because the tunnel will not automatically be transferred if `demo-tidb-0` fails, or your Cloud Shell restarts.
 To establish a tunnel:

-	kubectl -n tidb port-forward demo-tidb-0 4000:4000 &
+	kubectl -n tidb port-forward svc/demo-tidb 4000:4000 &

 From your Cloud Shell:

 	sudo apt-get install -y mysql-client &&
 	mysql -h 127.0.0.1 -u root -P 4000

-Congratulations, you are now up and running with a distributed MySQL database!
+## Scale out the TiDB cluster

+With a single command we can easily scale out the TiDB cluster.
+To scale out TiKV:

+	helm upgrade tidb charts/tidb-cluster --set tikv.replicas=5

+Now the number of TiKV pods is increased from the default 3 to 5.
+You can check it with:

+	kubectl get po -n tidb

-## Shutting down the Kubernetes Cluster
+## Shut down the Kubernetes cluster

 Once you have finished experimenting, you can delete the Kubernetes cluster with: